Tembrel/expressions/README.md

 - These different ways produce expressions that aren't equal.
 Is that an API bug?

-  - It's a weakness, but you consistently use one or the other approach, it won't be a problem in practice.
+  - It's a weakness, but if you consistently use one or the other approach, it won't be a problem in practice.
 And it's not easy to fix: Trying to get wrapped classes act pretend they are equal to the things they wrap is a fool's game.